lfelipe-ferrao/lfelipe-ferrao.github.io/class/mas/index.md

 - Non-additive models for genomic prediction (in progress)

 - Theory: statistical and genomic aspects related to GS implementation
-- Practice: the use of several methods for real and simulated analysis
+- Practice: the use of frequentist and Bayesian methods implemented in `rrBLUP`, ` BGLR`, `sommer`, `asremlR` for analysis in different data set including coffee, potato and wheat.